Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Results

 \subsection{Disconnected branches}

-We now focus on the disconnected branch (7) (see \cref{fig:bif_diagrams}), which comprises an upper and a lower branch, depicted in blue and red in \cref{fig:branch_f}, respectively.
+We now focus on the disconnected branch (11) (see \cref{fig:bif_diagrams}), which comprises an upper and a lower branch, depicted in blue and red in \cref{fig:branch_f}, respectively.
 At the upper (blue) branch the flow pattern of the velocity magnitude is a three vortex state with one large titled vortex spanning the domain and two smaller vortices located at the corners.
-As $Ra \to 10^5$ we notice that the state looks similar to the branches (1) and (5).
-The difference is that branch (5) involves only one smaller vortex at the corner of the domain and branch (1) has no vortices at the corners, while branch (7) has two smaller vortices located at the corners.
-At $Ra \approx 52000$ the branch takes the form of a s-shape bifurcation with hysteresis, similar to the cusp bifurcation \cite{kuznetsov13}.
-As the s-shape bifurcation is approached from below the real part of the growth rate of the most unstable eigenmode decreases toward zero at the critical point (see \cref{fig:branch_f}(c)).
-Above the s-shape bifurcation $\mathcal R(\lambda)$ increases and seems to saturate as $Ra \to 10^5$.
-The imaginary part of the growth rate is zero in the whole range of $Ra$ numbers suggesting that the perturbed steady state is stationary unstable in this regime.
-The potential energy of the upper (blue) branch decreases with $Ra$ in contrast to the kinetic energy.
-As $Ra$ increases the flow pattern of the potential energy becomes more efficient at transferring heat due to the large scale circulation in the flow (see \cref{fig:bif_diagrams}(c)).
+As $Ra \to 10^5$ we notice that the state looks similar to the branches (1) and (10).
+The difference is that branch (10) involves only one smaller vortex at the corner of the domain and branch (1) has no vortices at the corners, while branch (11) has two smaller vortices located at the corners.
+At $Ra \approx 52000$ the branch takes the form of an S-shaped curve with hysteresis, similar to the cusp bifurcation~\cite{kuznetsov13}.